sid-r-singh/jekyll-dactl/_posts/2021-03-23-Another-post.md

 ---
 layout: post
-title: How to install LAMP on Debian
+title: How to cooly install LAMP on Debian

 tags:
   - lamp